Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Turn Left and Continue Ascending on TravesiaTurn Left and Continue Ascending on Travesia

 Continue on this street as it bends and climbs steeply out of town, a gorgeous and quaint little place.
-At the last house in town, a Spanish homeowner saw Rich pulling a plum out of a tree.
+At the last house in town, a Spanish homeowner saw Rich pulling a plum out of an untended tree.
 He asked him if he likes plums and invites us to his house to pick more.
 He wanted to fill our packs with plums!
 We took quite a bit, thanked the man and walked onward.
 Plums, ripe off the tree in Spain, are delicious and sweet!

 While the Camino begins its climb in town, the real climb begins after you leave it.
 As you leave town, the road soon turns to gravel.
-A different set of waymarkers greet you, always with the assurance that you are on the right track.
-Here is a wooden one that simply states "Camino de Santiago-Oviedo," that you encounter after leaving Buiza.

 300 meters after the Camino becomes a dirt track, you make a right hand turn at this sign below and onto a gravel road.

-Right Turn to OviedoRight Turn to Oviedo
+Right Turn to OviedoRight Turn Towards Oviedo

 In yet another 300 meters, turn left from the gravel road and onto this path, below.
 The Camino de San Salvador, on day two starts to really climb steeply now.